openregister/www.openregister.org/index.md

 <dl>
 <dt><a href="https://openregister-school-demo.herokuapp.com/">School finder</a></dt>
-<dd><a href="https://github.com/openregister/school-demo">Ruby on Rails application</a> to demonstrate the alpha school registers.</dd>
+<dd>A <a href="https://github.com/openregister/school-demo">Ruby on Rails application</a> to demonstrate the alpha school registers.</dd>

 <dt><a href="http://openregister-food-ratings-demo.herokuapp.com/">Food premises ratings</a></dt>
-<dd><a href="https://github.com/openregister/food-ratings-demo">Python/Flask application</a> used during the discovery of potential food premises and ratings registers.</dd>
+<dd>A prototype <a href="https://github.com/openregister/food-ratings-demo">Python/Flask application</a> used during the discovery of potential food premises and ratings registers.</dd>
 </dl>